 Combined enrollment for both programs is limited to approximately 30 students each year to ensure a high degree of individual attention.
 In the LLM Mentor Program, all international students benefit from individual counseling with a faculty member and one-on-one mentor relationships with USF alumni who are practicing attorneys or judges.
 Students attend hearings, depositions, and other legal proceedings with mentors, as well as social events.

-Both LLM degree programs require completion of 25 units (with a maximum of 30 units) and can be completed in two full-time semesters (August through May).
+Both LLM degree programs can be completed in two full-time semesters (August through May).
 A part-time option is available with approval from the program director.
-With only one exception, LLM students and JD students enroll in the same courses.
-The exception is the American Legal System courses, which are offered exclusively to foreign LLM students.